logrusorgru/textFileToGoConst/README.md

 For example, if you want to use Redis with your Go application and want to use Lua scripts.
 Since, it is easy to use separate `*.lua` files to use syntax highlighting and other editing features.
-But it's not easy to laod this files at runtime, or if you want content of the files to be a constant of you Go project.
-And since, manual copy-pasting is hasd and slow.
+But it's not easy to load this files at runtime, or if you want content of the files to be a constant of you Go project.
+And since, manual copy-pasting is hard and slow.
 Thus, the `textFileToGoConst` puts content of text file to you Go project, creating `*.go` file with.